CapSylar/65C02-SBC/README.md

 # picoPPU

-picoPPU is the pixel processing unit attached to the SBC
+picoPPU is the pixel processing unit implemented on an FPGA attached to the SBC.

 ## Specifications

 picoPPU supports up to 64 sprites on the screen at any given time with a limit of 8 sprites per scanline.
-The design of the unit was heavily inspired by the inner workings of the NES PPU and like the latter, it has both Primary and Secondary OAM ( Object Attribute Memory ) acting as sprite buffers. picoPPU has no background rendering at the moment
+The design of the unit was heavily inspired by the inner workings of the NES PPU and like the latter, it has both Primary and Secondary OAM ( Object Attribute Memory ) acting as sprite buffers. picoPPU has no background rendering at the moment.

 ## Memory Mapped registers